Gravity-SDOHCC/sdoh_referral_source_client/README.md

     environment variable: `PORT=3333 bundle exec rails s`
 * Navigate to `http://localhost:3000` in your browser

+### Environment Variables for Supplemental Benefits Checking
+In order to interact with the proof of concept for checking supplemental benefits, two environment variables must be set:

+* `RI_SERVER_URL` - The base url of the Gravity RI EHR server
+* `BENEFITS_CHECK_SERVER_URL` - The base of the url for the benefits checking PoC (just protocol, host, and port if needed)

 ## Usage
 See [the usage
 documentation](https://github.com/Gravity-SDOHCC/sdoh_referral_source_client/blob/master/docs/usage.md)